t9md/atom-project-folder/README.md

   ]
 ```
 3. `project-folder:add`, you can see "atom" group shows up in top of list with different icon.
-4. `enter` to confirm on `atom` group.
+4. `ctrl-enter` to open `atom` group in new window.
-5. Three directories defined in group have added!(You can also remove set of directories in same way)
+5. Three directories defined in group have opened in new window!(You can also remove set of directories in same way)

 # Keymap

-By default, keymap set on only mini project-folder's mini editor scope.
+Following keymap is defined for project-folder's select-list mini editor.
-This keymap is effective only while select list is shown.

 ```coffeescript
 '.project-folder atom-text-editor[mini]':